mikebionic/intensive-python-backend/resources/skill_requirements.md

 * [ ] Docker

-# Skill requirements of a server administrator
+# Skill requirements of a server administrator (OPS)

 * [ ] IP addresses and their configuration
 * [ ] Ports.
 Applications, using ports